 However, do remember that price is not the only thing to consider.
 Many providers try hard to feature at the top of comparison website results, and this sometimes leads them to create extremely basic policies that can be priced ultra-competitively.

 While a basic car breakdown policy might be perfectly adequate for your needs, it might end up costing more in the long run if the service provided doesn’t come up to scratch and you end up supplementing it at your own expense.

 Do I need specialist motorbike breakdown cover?

 Breaking down on a motorbike can be particularly stressful.
 Not only will you have nowhere to shelter, you might find that some roadside recovery vehicles are not fully equipped to recover motorcycles.

-Many of the largest breakdown providers include motorcycle breakdown cover within their standard policies.
-The AA, RAC, Green Flag and GEM motoring assist all include motorbikes in the standard polices and have specialist bike recovery services.
+Many of the big breakdown providers include motorcycle breakdown cover within their standard policies.
+The AA, RAC, Green Flag and GEM motoring assist all include motorbikes in their polices and have specialist bike recovery services.

 Buying breakdown cover alongside car insurance

 Many car insurance providers offer combined packages that include vehicle breakdown cover as standard.
 For example, Admiral car insurance includes breakdown and Tesco car insurance gives customers the chance to add breakdown cover as an optional extra.

 Buying services together can save time but it is not always the cheapest option.